miclf/simple-html-dom/README.md

 Do a `composer validate`, just to be sure that your file is still valid.

-And voilà, you’ready to `composer update`.
+And voilà, you’re ready to `composer update`.

 ## Usage